Cable television by region: New Zealand

-Vodafone New Zealand operates a hybrid cable/IPTV pay television network formerly owned by TelstraClear (until its acquisition by Vodafone in 2012) under the brand "InHomeTV".
-It is delivered over both UFB cable and UFB fiber, it is available in Wellington, Christchurch and Kapati Coast.
-InHomeTV competes with the New Zealand satellite television operator SKY TV (unrelated to its UK namesake).
-Recently (2019) Vodafone has ceased expanding or promoting the HFC system, choosing to focus on Fiber, though the current service is being maintained.
-InHomeTV has also been replaced by VodafoneTV, this is a standard IP streaming service available to anyone in NZ with a broadband internet connection.
-Content is sourced from FreeToAir suppliers and SkyTV on a subscription basis.
+Vodafone New Zealand operated a hybrid cable/IPTV pay television network formerly owned by TelstraClear (until its acquisition by Vodafone in 2012) under the brand "InHomeTV".
+It was delivered over both UFB cable and UFB fiber, and was available in Wellington, Christchurch and Kapati Coast.
+InHomeTV competed with the New Zealand satellite television operator SKY TV (unrelated to its UK namesake).
+In 2019, Vodafone ceased expanding or promoting the HFC system, choosing to focus on Fiber, though the current service was maintained.
+InHomeTV was replaced by VodafoneTV, this was a standard IP streaming service available to anyone in NZ with a broadband internet connection.
+Content was sourced from FreeToAir suppliers and SkyTV on a subscription basis.

 In September 2010, TelstraClear released their own PVR called the T-BOX.
 The launch followed the release by its then-parent company Telstra of a similar product.
 In June 2011, TelstraClear ceased all analogue cable services, converting exclusively to digital.

+In late 2021, Vodafone announced that the cable TV service would be closed down within the next 12 months.
+It was finally closed in September 2022, replaced by a streaming service provided by Sky.
+Today the cable network is used for delivery of internet service only.